-The Fund's interest-bearing financial assets are corporate bonds, government securities and deposits with financial institutions, which are at fixed rate, and on which it is therefore not exposed to cash flow interest rate risk
+The Fund's interest bearing financial assets are corporate bonds, government securities and deposits with financial institutions which are at fixed rate, and the Fund is therefore not exposed to cash flow interest rate risk.
 The Fund manager regularly monitors financing options available to ensure optimum interest rates are obtained.